ppuushkar/visual-regression-java-selenium/README.md

 6. A corresponding version of [ChromeDriver](https://chromedriver.chromium.org/downloads).

 The main test case is [`AcmeBankTests.java`](src/test/java/com/applitools/example/AcmeBankTests.java).
-By default, the project will run tests with Ultrafast Grid.
+By default, the project will run tests with Ultrafast Grid but not Execution Cloud.
 You can change these settings in the test class.

 To execute tests, set the `APPLITOOLS_API_KEY` environment variable